 Aetna employees are not to make verbal or written statements or displays concerning company affairs to any media source or anyone outside Aetna without the consent of the company president and Director of Operations This includes requests for information from the press, attorneys, and investigators or outside EMS agencies.

-If a major incident involves Aetna and a hospital or major healthcare or other facility, the company president, Business Development & Corporate Compliance Manager or other designee will contact the chief spokesperson for the facility to develop an incident-specific, joint media relations plan.
+If a major incident involves Aetna and a hospital or major healthcare or another facility, the company president, Business Development & Corporate Compliance Manager, or another designee will contact the chief spokesperson for the facility to develop an incident-specific, joint media relations plan.

 Release of Information